 We love a good picnic.
 It’s always been an easy way to get out of the house quickly, even with the kids in tow.
 Over the course of the last year, we’ve found some great OKC picnic spots and I’m sharing the absolute best with you!
-If you’re looking for some other great last-minute adventures around OKC, I’ve also got you covered!
+Some of these happen to be included in our OKC Park Crawl, so make sure you check that out too.
+And if you’re looking for some other great last-minute adventures around OKC, I’ve also got you covered!

 Will Rogers Gardens in OKC